adscorp100/mdhomecarebuild/src/content/blog/level-4-home-care-package.md

 ## Funding and Costs

-The government provides $62,013 annually for Level 4, but you might pay an income-tested care fee based on your finances.
+The government provides $79,473 annually for Level 4, but you might pay an [income-tested care fee](/blog/income-tested-care-fee-complete-guide-australia) based on your finances.
+To understand how to best utilize these funds, refer to our [home care package spending guide](/blog/home-care-package-spending-guide).
 From July 1, 2025, the Support at Home program will replace this, maintaining similar funding levels initially.

 ## Surprising Detail: Upcoming Transition